Subscribe to Pro or Enterprise plans to unlock this feature.

-The interactive statistic highlights Aurora Cannabis Patients Count, on a quarterly basis, from Q3 2016 onwards.
-Founded in 2006, Aurora Cannabis touted the title of the second-largest cannabis producer in 2020.
+The interactive statistic highlights Aurora Cannabis’ Number of Patients, reported on a quarterly basis, from Q3 2016 onwards.

-Medical cannabis patients are patients with certain symptoms of such diseases, which physicians believe has a cure using cannabis and cannabinoids.
+Medical cannabis patients are patients with certain diseases, that physicians believe have a cure using cannabis and cannabinoids.
 For instance, vomiting and nausea during chemotherapy can be reduced by medicinal cannabis.

 After the commencement of its product sales and launch of a comprehensive website in January 2016, Aurora Cannabis has registered more than 1,000 patients by the end of Q3.
 The patients can now access the products online.
 With the acquisition of CanvasRx, Canada’s largest medical cannabis counseling network, the company got a base of 10,000 registered patients.
 The company saw a 350% growth in Q4 FY 2016 from Q3 of the same year.
 After such growth, the company earns a base of 9,000 active patients since its inception.

 This year the company has crossed a milestone of 20,000 active and pending patients in less than 21 months since the start in January 2016, becoming the fastest rate of patient registration after the start of commercial operations.
 Company’s last year’s acquisition, CanvasRx, adds up with 13,000 patients in Q1 FY 2017, in which 2,500 patients are registered with Aurora.
 Q4 saw an immense growth by 100% and tolled the patient count to 29,000 within nine months and has been referred by 8,400 doctors making it a leading cannabis counselor.
 This increased the active registered patients by 100% in Q4 FY 2017 to 16,400 from 8,200 in Q1 of the same year.